 Just behind the fire engine, an equally speeding, huge Litrak truck passes by, trying to zip in and out of the traffic jam as if it was trying to mate with the fire engine.
 That truck almost hit my car in its attempt to keep up with the speeding fire engine.
 Thankfully we managed to move our cars in time for this giant “bully” to pass us without hitting us.

 Soon, the traffic got better and soon that truck disappeared up in front (the fire engine have long gone disappeared).
-That got me wondering – just how the highway concessionaires prepared for emergencies on their highway – especially those highways that cuts through major cities and towns and notorious for mind boggling traffic jam.
+That got me wondering – just how the highway concessionaires prepared for emergencies on their highways – especially those highways that cut through major cities and towns and are notorious for mind-boggling traffic jams.
 LDP is one where at peak hours, the traffic is at standstill and no one likes any other drivers cutting in and out of traffic dangerously.

 If Litrak’s objective of deploying the huge truck is to provide traffic management around the emergency area (assuming accident on the highway) then a huge truck is not the right vehicle to be deployed especially during peak hours.
-Litrak should keep some fast, well equipped motorbikes on standby at strategic places for immediate deployment.
+Litrak should keep some fast, well-equipped motorbikes with loud sirens on standby at strategic places for immediate deployment.

-If the objective is to provide additional items or water for the fire engine, then one must remember that the fire engine itself is holding sufficient water for a first attack on fire.
+If the objective is to provide additional items or water for the fire engine, then one must remember that the fire engine itself is holding sufficient water for the first attack on the fire.
 The Litrak truck can come in later for replenishment.
-Alternatively, have some of these trucks on standby at strategic places and accident prone areas so that help can be given without much delay.
+Alternatively, have some of these trucks on standby at strategic places and accident-prone areas so that help can be given without much delay.

 The importance of secondary support given to emergency vehicles should not be disregarded lightly because it can mean a matter of life or death but sufficient notice (by means of blaring siren or bright colour) must be given to the highway users so that 1.
 Other road users are aware of the vehicle and 2.
 Right of way can be given without any delays.